 A disciplined approach to your finances is an important part of reaching your financial and other personal and professional goals.
 Making good decisions now could set you up for financial success in the future.
 So take your time to consider your options and decide what’s really important to you.

 This video from our Principles of Financial Success series gives a simple overview to budgeting and goal setting.
 Watch it for tips on making the most of your deployment income.

 Post deployment your income is likely to reduce, so now might be a good time to redo your budget.
 A budget helps you work out what your current expenses are, so you can make decisions about how to achieve the goals you set.
-The MoneySmart budget planner can help you do this.
+An online budget planner or budget app can help you do this.

 Knowing what you spend your money on and what’s left over, helps you decide what’s really important to you.

 Reviewing your budget regularly will help you stay on track.

 Before you race out and spend all your hard earned cash, take some time to think about what you really want to achieve financially in the short, medium and long term.
 Stop and think through the possibilities of what this money could do for you and your family.